 For questions about this document, please contact Customer Service at 1-800-942-0247 for additional information.
-(TTY users should call 711).
-Hours are 8:00 a.m. to 8:00 p.m., 7 days a week.
+(TTY users should call 711) Hours are 8:00 a.m. to 8:00 p.m., 7 days a week.
 This call is free.

-This plan, CHPW MA Plan 2, is offered by Community Health Plan of Washington.
+This plan, CHPW MA Plan 1, is offered by Community Health Plan of Washington.
 (When this Evidence of Coverage says "we," "us," or "our," it means Community Health Plan of Washington.
-When it says "plan" or "our plan," it means CHPW MA Plan 2.)
+When it says "plan" or "our plan," it means CHPW MA Plan 1.)

 Customer Service has free language interpreter services available for non-English speakers.
-You can ask for this information in alternative formats such as Braille and large print.
+You can ask for this information in alternative formats such as Braille, large print, or audio.

-Benefits, premiums, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.